SPONSORED BY DEPTFORD X9 Brookmill Rd, Saint John's, SE8 4HL, London

 Barbara Alegre, Adam, 2019

-Sotto Sale Market peresents a series of works on paper by Barbara Alegre, an artist Sotto Sale Projects has been working with since its first exhibition in 2019.
+Sotto Sale Projects peresents a series of works on paper by Barbara Alegre.

 These selections of gouache, watercolour and oil paintings stand for signification and oscillate between image, subject and object.
-Her interest in Romanticism and contemporary everyday life, embodies a stereotyped sense of love, faith and death.
-Perceived from the outside rather than as an intimate personal experience, it reinforces certain absurdity and comedy inside a reflective and quiet thinking.
+Her interest in Romanticism and contemporary everyday life, embodies a stereotyped sense of love, faith and death, that reinforces a certain absurdity and comedy inside a reflective and quiet thinking.

 Barbara’s ambivalent body of work is full of intimacy, beauty, and more than a pinch of pain.
 The use of text is subtle, embossed and almost phantasmagorical, but pleasantly experienced through visual touch.
 Like an inner bubble of speech or a thought.
 Like a song stuck to the head that becomes a pop lyric added to an image.
 A poetic resolution of nostalgia and mainstream culture.